6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 🌸

-There is no acknowledgement of vindication in psalm 123.
-It is strictly a call for deliverance.
-We do not see any reverence to the Lord for answering in this psalm.
 We only see the poet entering His courts to make a petition.
 This reminds me of psalm 120, in which we uncovered it is not a deliverance psalm but a narrative poem of a time our poet made a deliverance petition.
 It focused on telling us that the Lord will always recompense the wicked.
 At that we also noted how deliverance and recompense often go hand in hand.
+In seeing this we were able to identify correspondence at work between the psalms.
+We see this further in psalm 124 where we are shown the Lord delivers His people.

-Let us review, as a reminder, the figures of speech we identified in the first two verses - Five of which, are figures by way of repetition.
+Let us review, as a reminder, the figures of speech we identified in the first two verses - five of which, are figures by way of repetition

 They are: metonymy, epithet, anaphora, synecdoche, parallelism, idioma, asterismos, simile, correspondence, syncrisis, koinotes, anadiplosis and meiosis.